Rockies vs. Pirates Player Props Betting Odds

 Blackmon Stats

-- Charlie Blackmon has recorded 31 hits with eight doubles, three home runs and 15 walks.
-He has driven in 12 runs.
+- Charlie Blackmon has eight doubles, three home runs, 16 walks and 13 RBI (33 total hits).

 Blackmon Recent Games